letoram/arcan/src/a12/net/HACKING.md

 ### command - 5, define astream
 - [18..21] stream-id  : uint32
-- [22]     channels   : uint8
+- [22]     channel    : uint8
 - [23]     encoding   : uint8
 - [24..25] nsamples   : uint16
 - [26..29] rate       : uint32

-The format fields determine the size of each sample, multiplied over the number of samples to get the size of the stream.
-The field in [22] follows the table:
+The encoding field determine the size of each sample, multiplied over the number of samples multiplied by the number of channels to get the size of the stream.
+The nsamples determins how many samples are sent in this stream.

+The size of the sample is determined by the encoding.

+The following encodings are allowed:
+ S16 = 0 : signed- 16-bit

 ### command - 6, define bstream
 - [18..21] stream-id   : uint32
 - [22..29] total-size  : uint64 (0 on streaming source)
 - [30]     stream-type : uint8 (0: state, 1:bchunk, 2: font, 3: font-secondary)
 - [31..34] id-token    : uint32 (used for bchunk pairing on _out/_store)
-- [35 +16] blake2-hash : blob (0 if unknown)
+- [35 +16] blake3-hash : blob (0 if unknown)

 This defines a new or continued binary transfer stream.
 The block-size sets the number of continuous bytes in the stream until the point where another transfer